martinsumner/leveled/docs/ANTI_ENTROPY.md

 - The hash of the object was *not* based on a canonicalised version of the object, so could be inconsistent between trees (https://github.com/basho/riak_kv/issues/1189).

-- Converting the object from_binary and sending it to another process has a potentially non-trivial cost for larger objects with significant amounts of metadata (e.g. 2i terms).
+- Converting the object from_binary and sending it to another process (to pass from the `riak_kv_vnode` to the `riak_kv_index_hashtree` has a potentially non-trivial cost for larger objects with significant amounts of metadata (e.g. 2i terms).

 - Hashtrees may become mysteriously inconsistent following rebuilds, if the rebuild followed a cluster change operation (e.g. adding/removing a node) - and there would be storms of read actions prompted that would not lead to repairs.